bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 in their path to the root, and thus require a longer control block to reveal them all).

 The issue here is that the `control_block` variable is then serialized directly into the witness.
 But this is not a control block, it's just a set of merkle paths!
-A control block only has *one* merkle path, and incldues the leaf version and the key parity bit.
+A control block only has *one* merkle path, and includes the leaf version and the key parity bit.

 Conveniently, the `TaprootSpendInfo` struct also has this other method (I'm including the implementation as well, because it shows that internally it does the same "trick" to find the shortest path):